 Supply Chain Management

 Supply chain management deals with the management of the flow of goods and services between businesses and locations, including the movement and storage of raw materials, of work-in-process inventory, and of finished goods as well as end-to-end order fulfillment from point of origin to point of consumption.
-Thomas University’s Supply Chain Management program provides students with the knowledge and skills to design and manage global supply chains during the entire life cycle of a product from design to distribution.
+Thomas University’s program provides students with the knowledge and skills to design and manage global supply chains during the entire life cycle of a product from design to distribution.
 In this program, students will learn to:

 - Apply problem-solving and decision-making strategies along the entire supply chain demonstrating knowledge of logistics, transportation, operations management, distribution, warehousing, end-to-end inventory management, sustainability, and process improvement.